College of Agriculture, Food and Environmental Sciences

 The Cal Poly Symphony (formerly known as the Cal Poly Chamber Orchestra) was formed in 1994 in order to satisfy the newly established Bachelor's degree in Music as well as fulfill the desire of students across campus to have an orchestra experience.
 The Symphony performs orchestral repertoire and gives a minimum of one concert per quarter.
 Members of the Symphony may perform as a pit orchestra for the annual Opera production as appropriate and organize into smaller chamber ensembles, such as string quartets, which perform throughout the year for recitals, campus events, and community activities.
 Guest artists and instrumental specialists are brought into the program periodically to provide master classes and individual instruction for the wide range of student abilities found in the orchestra.
 This provides an excellent training for both majors and non-majors and develops skills that students will use for the rest of their lives.

-The University Jazz Bands are Music Department classes taught by Paul Rinzler and William Johnson (MU 170/MU 370 - University Jazz Band; and MU 171/MU 371 - Jazz Combo).
+This IRA provides funding in support of public performances of the University Jazz Bands.
+The University Jazz Bands are Music Department classes (MU 170/MU 370 - University Jazz Band; and MU 171/MU 371 - Jazz Combo).
 These classes are performing ensembles, open by audition to any Cal Poly student.
 Class time is spent rehearsing repertoire for public performance and teaching fundamentals of jazz.

 University Interest - Student Affairs